 Causes of Aviation Accidents

-In 2016, there were more than 1,300 aviation accidents in the United States.
-Nearly all of the crashes were in general aviation (1,267) rather than commercial aviation (39).
+According to the National Transportation Safety Board (NTSB), there were 1,113 aviation accidents in the United States in 2022.
+Nearly all of these crashes were in general aviation (1,095) rather than commercial aviation (18).

 The most common causes of aviation accidents include: